Help us choose the games for 1994!

 I’m a bit stymied.
 I go back to Carey’s office, and notice a memo on the basket on his desk.
 It’s from Lt.
 Block.
 I take it (2 points, 278 total) and then read it (2 points, 280 total), learning that Hickman’s funeral is at 10:00 a.m. today.
 Or was.
 I’m pretty sure Carey missed it.
 Would’ve been nice to have gotten the memo earlier.

-Carey shows Hal the show, but he says it’s hard to know if it’s connected to Garcia’s murder.
-“Any gal large enough to fit that shoe would be large enough to life a man,” he offers, saying that the show is “huge.”
+Carey shows Hal the shoe, but he says it’s hard to know if it’s connected to Garcia’s murder.
+“Any gal large enough to fit that shoe would be large enough to life a man,” he offers, saying that the shoe is “huge.”
 Likewise, Teddy Baker won’t book the shoe into evidence because it’s not really connected with any crime, but he comments he’d love to meet a girl who wore a shoe like that, as it is clearly designed to attract a man’s attention.
 Okay then.

 The only other thing I can think of is for Carey to go to Hickman’s house and pay Catherine his respects.